AS-FA-2025-001 AI + Finance

 Verifiable Claims

-Sudden increases in search volume for financial terms correlate with short-term price movements.
+Sudden increases in search volume for financial terms (e.g., company names, industry keywords) correlate with short-term price movements in the subsequent 1-5 trading days.

 Well-supported